-Manchester City withdraws from Cristiano Ronaldo talks, soccer star eyeing Manchester United comeback: reports
+Cristiano Ronaldo returns to Manchester United after stint with Juventus

 CLICK HERE TO GET THE FOX NEWS APP

 The 36-year-old had only one year left on his contract at Juventus, which he joined from Real Madrid in 2018.
-He previously played for United from 2003 to 2009.
+He previously played for United from 2003 to 2009 where he recorded 118 goals in 292 games.

 Signs of trouble began to show during Juventus’ opening match of the Italian league season last weekend when he did not start the game amid reports he had asked to be on the bench.